-Figure 6.
+Figure 7.
 Study Reaches (4) for the Comal System and Corresponding River Section.

-Figure 7.
+Figure 8.
 Study Reaches (3) for the San Marcos System and Corresponding River Section.

-Figure 7 cont.
+Figure 8 cont.
 I35 Study Reach and Corresponding Lower River Section in the San Marcos System.

 Table 4 shows the total aquatic vegetation (m2) present in each of the four study reaches in the Comal system over time.
 The color coding in Table 4 relates to "average" years [green], "flood event" years [blue], and "drought" years [orange].
 Average years were determined as any year that exhibited over 225 cfs total system discharge throughout the majority of the year.
 The 225 cfs value was selected as it is the long-term average flow management objective specified in the HCP (EARIP 2011).
 In addition to being over 225 cfs, an average year for this assessment did not exhibit any flood events during the year or previous fall that substantially altered the aquatic vegetation within a given sample reach.
 If a flood event occurred in this manner and altered either the spring or fall aquatic vegetation amount, that year was discarded from the analysis.
 Finally, a drought year was determined as any year that exhibited total system discharge that went below 225 cfs for extended portions of the year.
-Concurrently, that drought year did not exhibit any flood events within the year that altered the aquatic vegetation in the sample reaches or it was discarded.
+Concurrently, that drought year did not exhibit any flood events within the year did not exhibit any flood events within the year did not exhibit any flood events within the year did not exhibit any flood events within the year did not exhibit any flood events within the year that altered the aquatic vegetation in the sample reaches or it was discarded.
 As evident in Table 4, average and drought years were fairly consistent amongst reaches, but the Upper Spring Run and New Channel sample reaches were affected more frequently from flood-related high flow events.
-Figure 8 shows the Comal River hydrograph over the biological monitoring program time period with the larger daily average peak flows noted.
+Figure 9 shows the Comal River hydrograph over the biological monitoring program time period with the larger daily average peak flows noted.